VedantYadav025/Named-Entity-Recognition/README.md

 * Run the following command: `streamlit run ner_demo.py`

-* In the GUI window, enter any sentence (in English)
+* In the GUI window, enter any sentence (in English), and it will do the NER of each word.